Terminal/jekyll_image_encode/README.md

 # Jekyll Image Encode
+## ~~already abandoned? jeez, it's like circ town here~~
+This project is no longer required for Discord_Fork, and as such, is no longer maintained.
+_like it ever was to begin with_

+## Original README.md
 _[is a fork of another project](https://github.com/GSI/jekyll_image_encode)_

 This Jekyll plugin fetches images from the web and renders their corresponding base64 codes.